Do Leagues Ahead Diving offer snorkelling in Gran Canaria?

 Why should I choose Risco Verde?

-This snorkelling location is a slightly longer distance, located in the North of the Island, but believe me, it is worth the effort.
+This snorkelling location is a slightly longer distance, located in the East of the Island, but believe me, it is worth the effort.
 An extremely popular destination for divers and water enthusiasts alike, it is easy to see why.
+The visiblity here averages 10 meters in winter and is often 20 + in the summer.

 Where should I enter the water and what will I see?

 I suggest swimming to the left side of the beach, but be careful of the sea urchins, always remember to look where you are swimming or walking.
-Inhibiting the water below are Barracuda, Eagle-rays, my favourite smiley Parrot Fish, Lizardfish, and wreckfish.
+Inhibiting the water below are Barracuda, Eagle-rays, my favorite smiley Parrot Fish, Lizardfish, and Wreck fish.

-Where to warm up after your Snorkelling in Gran Canaria trip?
+Where to warm up after your Snorkelling in Risco Verde?